Review - 'Venom'

 Eddie Brock (Tom Hardy), a risk-taking investigative journalist, is infected by a symbiote called “Venom”.
 What starts out as a parasitic relationship then blossoms into something…different but still probably unhealthy.
 Fortunately, the two have a common enemy in the form of Carlton Drake (Riz Ahmed), a power-hungry CEO who isn’t afraid to kill countless subjects to achieve his goal.
 Venom and Eddie Brock decide to put up with each other until he is brought down.

-The plot of Venom is mind-bogglingly stupid, especially when the focus shifts towards the villain played by Riz Ahmed, who is blatantly making human sacrifices for science and is doing the worst job at hiding it.
+The plot of Venom is mind-bogglingly stupid, especially when the focus shifts towards the villain played by Riz Ahmed, who is blatantly making human sacrifices for science and is doing the worst job of hiding it.
 Also, for such a smart character, he’s a total idiot when it comes to the containment of his specimens.
-At least Ahmed seems to be hamming it up here and gets some of the most hilariously clunky mustache-twirling villain lines.
+At least Ahmed seems to be hamming it up here and gets some of the most hilariously mustache-twirling villain lines.
 I’m pretty sure he was secretly parodying comic book villains, but I can’t be completely certain.
 That said, Tom Hardy seems to be acting in a completely different film.
 His character arc is more compelling and he’s actually established pretty well from the get-go.
 Hardy is giving this performance 100%…100% of something that I can’t quite put my finger on.
 All I know is that I could not take my eyes off of this man, especially when he first becomes attached to the symbiote known as Venom.
-There’s a particularly memorable scene where he disrupts a fine dining experience.
+There’s a particularly memorable scene where he disrupts a fine dining experience that is easily the crown jewel of the film.
 If the movie had kept building off of the insanity of this particular scene, Venom might have actually been something special.
 Unfortunately, it sort of plateaus after that.

-Venom also falls victim to some pretty poor effects.
+Venom also falls victim to some pretty poor visual effects.
 You know your effects team didn’t have the budget or the time to make a finished product when most of said CGI sequences take place under the cover of darkness.
-That said, I can slightly overlook this simply because Venom’s design is supposed to be a tad on the cartoonish side, and well, he’s an alien goo that can shape-shift, so really I don’t know what that should look like.
+That said, I can slightly overlook this simply because Venom’s design is supposed to be a tad on the cartoonish side, and well, he’s an alien goo that can shape-shift, and I really don’t have a frame of reference for what that should look like in real life.

-Venom, much like its titular main character, is an entity at war with itself.
-There’s a fascinating, manic Jeckyll and Hyde vibe to half of this film that is a riotous joy to witness, then there’s a drab, clunky, early 2000-era quality that grabs the wheel for the other half.
+Venom, much like its titular character, is an entity at war with itself.
+There’s a fascinating, manic Jeckyll and Hyde vibe to half of this film that is a riotous joy to witness, then there’s a drab, clunky, early 2000-era superhero origin story that grabs the wheel for the other half.
 Overall, it’s a ride worth taking if only to experience a movie that is so uniquely flawed and confusingly enjoyable.